ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 Every contribution will have a shepherd, but to the extent at which this shepherd will be involved will vary.
 For example, a shepherd may not be a developer at all, or might decide that part-time development is a good idea.
 A shepherd may even take over development at some point.
 Whatever the case, the shepherd must at the very least be dedicated to:

-- Reviewing relevant PRs
+- Reviewing relevant PRs.
-- Meeting with contributors, or involved parties
+- Meeting with contributors, or involved parties.
-- Planning any foll ups after the final contribution and handover has been made.
+- Planning any follow ups after the final contribution and handover has been made.

 Footnotes: